Benjamin-Ogunsade/Agile-Development-with-Azure-Building-a-CI-CD-Pipeline/README.md

 Validate and configure

-Automatically, the YAML file is produced containing all the information necessary for its CI/CD functionalities.
+Automatically, the YAML file is generated and the resources are configured, including the service connection details containing all the information necessary for its CI/CD functionalities.

+Next,

+* "save and run"

+On run, it proceeds to the Build stage and Deploy stage.